Typography of My Website

 Now the helpers of Gems can be used everywhere in the SCSS.
-So instead of writing somewhere manually
+Instead of writing somewhere manually

 modular-scale(4) to choose the fourth value of the scale:

-Of course, a responsive website with fluid line length is not an optimal prerequisite for a fixed sentence width.
-There are all sorts of values circulating on the Internet, which is an optimal line length.
+A responsive website with fluid line length is not an optimal prerequisite for a fixed sentence width.
+All sorts of values are circulating on the Internet, which is an optimal line length.
 All sorts of truisms such as no less than 45 characters, no more than 85 characters, or similar values can be found there.
 But nothing is scientifically proven, and one should measure in words rather than in characters because we see word images and not letters.

-So I tried to determine the optimal line length of my website with about 66 characters or about 10 words.
-Depending on the browser size, the line length then shrinks, but only up to a threshold that I have selected.
+I tried to determine the optimal line length of my website with about 66 characters or about 10 words.
+Depending on the browser size, the line length then shrinks up to a threshold that I have selected.
 If this falls below, I select a different number of columns of the grid.

 Next, I set the line spacing and decided in addition to the technique of vertical rhythm.
-In the case of fonts of different sizes, the line spacing is mathematically changed in such a way that two different sized fonts would still be visually adjacent to each other.
+In the case of fonts of different sizes, the line spacing is mathematically changed in such a way that two different-sized fonts would be visually adjacent to each other.

-Very handy is that the relatively annoying mathematics behind the formula (which spits out mostly crooked values with many decimal places) does not have to be calculated by yourself.
-Compass already comes with a module for it.
+Convenient is that the annoying mathematics behind the formula (which spits out crooked values with many decimal places) does not have to be calculated by yourself.
+Compass comes with a module for it.